svadali2/projects/README.md

 # projects
-Fun projects I have started on my own
+frontend projects I have started on my own